 Sometimes cupping may be combined with bloodletting to treat acute sprains accompanied by blood stasis in the points, meridians and muscles.
 Occasionally a cup may be placed over the top of an acupuncture needle or often they are moved up and down a channel or large muscle (migratory or slidding cupping).

-Slidding cupping feels like an amazing massage when done on your back to relieve muscle tension and knots and cupping reduces and clears cellulite when performed on the backs of your legs.
+Slidding cupping feels like an amazing massage when done on your back to relieve muscle tension, knots and spasms.